By J. L. Starkey (aka Martin Farris)

 Over the next two decades, Gertrude gave birth to seven more children, and she dedicated herself to her family.
 But a perfect life was not in the cards for her.

 In 1927, her youngest son Robert died just sixteen hours after his birth, due to a heart defect commonly called blue baby syndrome at the time .
 In 1930, her seven-year-old daughter Shirley died of diphtheria just one month after Gertrude’s husband died of lung cancer.

 Life wasn’t fair.
 Oh, how Gertrude understood that fact.
 Still, she went on living and tried to find happiness amidst all of her struggles.

 By the time she turned 42, Gertrude was widowed with five children living at home.
 Her husband’s small military pension would not even pay the light bill, and she had no other income.

 There were hard choices to be made during that time of sacrifice.
-Her daughter Mary quit school and became caregiver for her siblings, which enabled Gertrude to re-enter the job market after a 22-year absence.
-It was the height of the Great Depression, and she found herself competing with younger, more experienced candidates as she searched for employment.
+Her daughter Mary quit school and became caregiver for her siblings so that Gertrude could re-enter the job market after a 22-year absence.
+It was the height of the Great Depression, and she found herself competing with younger, more experienced candidates in her job search.

 Again, she was undaunted.
-On the advice of a friend, she shaved a few years off of her age, and was able to secure employment.
+She took a friend’s advice and shaved a few years off her age to secure employment.
 Her struggles lessened, and her happiness returned.
-There were weddings to plan, grandchildren to welcome, and family gatherings to attend.
+There were weddings to plan, grandchildren to welcome, and gatherings to attend.
 Gertrude embraced it all.

 But tragedy was not finished with her yet.